 - Optimising brain function and mood

-Neurotherapy strengthens memory, attention, concentration, processing speed and improves learning difficulties and mood.
-Motivational components are added to improve compliance and facilitate the speed of learning.
+Neurotherapy strengthens memory, attention, concentration, processing speed, and improves learning difficulties, and mood.
+The computer training includes motivational stimuli to improve compliance and facilitate speed of learning.